 Thomas C. Rubin of Seattle, Wash., is Chief of Intellectual Property and Content at Open AI, where he is responsible for products, policy and partnerships, and regularly teaches seminars focused on technology law and policy as a Lecturer in Law at Stanford Law School.
 Previously, he served for many years as Chief Intellectual Property Strategy Counsel at Microsoft.

 Tom is an expert on legal, policy, and business issues related to content, innovation, and the internet.
 He has led several collaborative efforts with leaders in the technology and content industries, including product partnerships, policy initiatives, and amicus briefs.
-He has testified before the U.S. Senate Judiciary Committee and addressed the St. Petersburg International Economic Forum in Russia, International Copyright Forum in China, International Copyright Technology Conference in Korea, Smithsonian Institution in Washington, D.C., World Association of Newspapers, Association of American Publishers, and Magazine Publishers of America, among many others.
+He has testified before the U.S. Senate Judiciary Committee and addressed the St. Petersburg International Economic Forum in Russia, International Copyright Forum in China, World Artificial Intelligence Conference in China, Smithsonian Institution in Washington, D.C., World Association of Newspapers, Association of American Publishers, and Magazine Publishers of America, among many others.
 In addition to teaching at Stanford, Tom has taught seminars at Harvard Law School and Yale College.

 Before joining Microsoft, Tom served as an Assistant United States Attorney in the Southern District of New York, where he was one of the country’s first prosecutors of computer, electronic, and intellectual property crimes and was awarded the U.S. Department of Justice’s Director’s Award for Superior Performance.